How many Amex cards can you have? (And other things to know when applying for Amex cards)

 Not all Amex airline transfer partners are equal.
 You’ll want to think about your travel goals, airline preferences, home airport and award availability before you consider transferring points.

 Note: The transfer ratios in the table are the standard ratios.
-However, Amex frequently offers limited-time bonuses when you transfer points to different airline partners.
+However, Amex frequently offers limited-time offers when you transfer points to different airline partners.

 Here’s a look at the transfer ratios and estimated transfer times for each of the hotel partners:

 Note: Transferring Amex Membership Rewards points to Choice Hotels (1:1 ratio) or Hilton (1:2 ratio) isn’t typically a good deal.

 Choice Hotels are usually inexpensive so you won’t often get a good value for your Amex Membership Rewards points, and there are lots of ways to easily earn Hilton points, so we prefer saving our Amex Membership Rewards points for transfers to airline partners.

 - There’s a small excise fee of 0.06 cents per point, up to a maximum of $99, for every transfer you make to US airlines.

 - Transfers are final.
 Once you’ve moved points to an airline or hotel partner, you can not move them back.

 - You can only transfer Amex Membership Rewards to loyalty accounts under your name or the name of an authorized user on your card

 The standard redemption value when you redeem Amex Membership Rewards points for travel through the Amex Membership Rewards travel portal is 1 cent per point.
 For example, a $300 flight will cost 30,000 points.

 - 35% of your points back for ALL First Class or Business Class flights booked through the Amex travel portal